KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.cloud-interfaces/content/api/access_details.md

 * **isFiltered** (OPTIONAL)
 Type: boolean
 Default: False
 Use: *If True then only 1500 measurement points are taken.
-The choosen measurments point are given by the Largest Triangle Three Buckets algorithm.*
+The choosen measurements point are given by the Largest Triangle Three Buckets algorithm.*

 * **ianaTimeZone** (OPTIONAL)
 Type: boolean